P-py/cashtrack/README.md

 **5 - Testing! (finally)**

-- Now, just open up your postman or any other API testing platform and go test your local deploy!
+- Now, just open up the swagger UI at http://localhost:8080/swagger-ui/index.html#/, your postman or any other API
+testing platform and go test your local deploy!

   ![](./readme_files/test.png)

 <!-- ROADMAP -->